Moderate Party: National Organization of the Right (1938–1952)

 The party participated in the third cabinet of Per Albin Hansson during the Second World War.
 It was a grand coalition including all major parties, only excluding the Communist Party and the pro-Nazi Socialist Party, both parties being members of the parliament at this time.

-In 1934 the Social Democrats formed a new government, and except for the World War II era, would stay in power until 1976.
+In 1934, the Social Democrats formed a new government, and except for the World War II era, would stay in power until 1976.
 From having been a ruling party, the General Electoral League turned into a bastion of right-wing opposition, and in 1938 it was renamed the National Organization of the Right (Högerns riksorganisation [ˈhøːɡɛɳʂ ˈrɪ̂ksɔrɡanɪsaˌɧuːn]), a name that would stay until 1952.
-Outside Sweden the party was typically called the Conservative Party.
+Outside Sweden, the party was typically called the Conservative Party.

-After the Second World War, the party gradually lost support and the Liberals rose to become the second party after the Social Democrats.
+After the Second World War, the party gradually lost support and the Liberals rose to become the second most popular party after the Social Democrats.

 Conservative Party (1952–1969)

 At the beginning of the 1950s, the party re-emerged after being renamed the Rightist Party (Högerpartiet); its name outside Sweden remained Conservative Party.
-Under the leadership of Jarl Hjalmarson (1950–1961) the party became an important voice against the rising levels of taxation and a defender of private ownership from, what the party saw as, the growing tendencies of state centralization.
+Under the leadership of Jarl Hjalmarson (1950–1961) the party became a prominent voice against the rising levels of taxation and a defender of private ownership from, what the party saw as, the growing tendencies of state centralization.

 The party had significant success in the elections during the 1950s and became the largest party of the opposition in 1958.
-But the next decade brought changes to the political climate of Sweden.
-The election of 1968 gave the Social Democrats an absolute majority in the parliament and reduced the Rightist Party to become the smallest party of opposition.
+However, the next decade brought changes to the political climate of Sweden.
+The election of 1968 gave the Social Democrats an absolute majority in the parliament and made the Rightist Party into the smallest party of the opposition.